 - Procedures for the end of rehearsals/concerts: ideally two adults (one DBS checked) should be the last to leave and be responsible for ensuring children/vulnerable adults get home safely.

-- Code of behaviour: this should set out how adults, children and vulnerable people will work together in your group.
+- Code of safeguarding: this should set out how adults, children, and vulnerable people will work together in your group.
 It should detail what is expected of everyone and, how they should treat each other and dos and don’ts.
-As with the policy in general the Code of Behaviour should be available to all group members and parents/guardians/carers.
+As with the policy, in general, the Code of Behaviour should be available to all group members and parents/guardians/carers.

 - Risk assessment: if you use a venue regularly you should carry out a risk assessment to identify any potential hazards and how you can minimise and manage this risk.
 You can find out more about risk assessments here.

-The NSPCC website has some good free resources available to help you put a policy together.
+The NSPCC website has some training free resources available to help you put a policy together.
 Some particularly useful ones are:

 - Writing a safeguarding policy (including template document)